Northeast Philadelphia DUI Attorney

 If your BAC is .10% to .159%, you face a mandatory minimum sentence of 48 hours to 6 months and a $500 to $5,000 fine on a first offense.
 On a second offense, you face 30 days to 6 months, and a $750 to $5,000 fine and on a third offense, you face 90 days to 5 years and a $1,500 to $10,000 fine.
 There may also be probation added to the end of these figures, at the discretion of the District Attorney and/or the judge in the case.

 If your BAC is .16% or higher, or you have a controlled substance, such as marijuana, Percocet, cocaine, or heroin in your system, you are facing a mandatory minimum of 72 hours to 6 months on a first offense, with a fine of $1,000 to $5,000.
 On a second offense, you can be sentenced to a mandatory minimum of 90 days to 5 years with a $1,500 minimum fine, and a third offense 1 to 5 years in state prison with a $2,500.00 minimum fine.
-Depending on the charges on which you are convicted, there may also be a probation added to the end of these figures, at the discretion of the District Attorney and/or judge in the case.
+Depending on the charges on which you are convicted, there may also be a probation added to the end of these figures, at the discretion of the District Attorney and/or the judge in the case.

 DUI Attorney Northeast Philadelphia

-You should consult an attorney as soon as you receive your charges.
+You should consult a laywer as soon as you receive your charges.
 As you can see, the Penalties for DUI are severe, and may include jail time.
 There are alternatives to jail.
 Some alternatives include: acceptance into the Accelerated Rehabilitative Disposition Program (ARD), DUI Court (in some jurisdictions), house arrest, and inpatient treatment.

 An experienced DUI Attorney will be able to advocate on your behalf so that you have the best chance of not going to jail.
-The attorneys at The Law Offices of Greg Prosmushkin, P.C. have decades of experience handling DUI cases, and are in the best position to advocate for your freedom.
+The attorneys at The Law Offices of Greg Prosmushkin, P.C. have decades of experience in handling DUI cases, and are in the best position to advocate for your freedom.
 Call us today for a free consultation.

 This content was written on behalf of Greg Prosmushkin.